- Marvel at Split's ancient stone sphinxes brought back from Egypt 3,500 years ago

 Day 1: Welcome to Split!

 From the airport, it's a short (45-minute) drive to the center of Split.
-Depending on your arrival time, check into your hotel and take the rest of the day to explore the historic port city on your own.
+Depending on your arrival time, check into your hotel and settle into your accommodation before taking the rest of the afternoon to explore the ancient port city on your own.

-In the evening, take a stroll along Split's seafront Riva to admire the waterfront views before finding the off-beat Konoba Dioklecijan restaurant, just to the left of the Bronze Gate for a bite to eat, its outdoor terrace built into the walls of Diocletian's Palace.
+In the evening, take a stroll along Split's seafront Riva to admire the views over the Adriatic before finding the off-beat Konoba Dioklecijan restaurant, just to the left of the Bronze Gate for a bite to eat, its outdoor terrace built into the walls of famed Diocletian's Palace.

-Day 3: Ferry from Split to Hvar, Sunset Sea Kayaking
+Day 2: Ferry from Split to Hvar, Sea Kayaking around Pakleni Islands

-This morning you will catch the one-hour ferry from Split to Hvar and check into your hotel.
+This morning you'll catch a ferry from Split to Hvar and check into your hotel.
 A Croatian island in the Adriatic Sea, Hvar is a popular destination with tourists due to its natural setting, mild climate, and its historic town of the same name.
 You'll have the late morning to explore Hvar Town.
 Visit St. Stephen's Cathedral and climb the steps to the terrace outside of the historic Arsenal to enjoy views over the harbor and the surrounding area.

 In the afternoon, pack your swimwear and towel and head to Hvar Town's beachfront for your guided sunset kayaking tour to the nearby Pakleni Islands.
 The islands are the most beautiful part of the Hvar Riviera and are a favorite retreat for locals seeking to escape the summer heat.
 Altogether, there are 14 wooded and rocky islets, which you will get a chance to explore by kayak with a striking pink sky as a backdrop.

-Day 4: Ferry from Hvar to Korčula, Cycling & Wine Tasting Tour in Lumbarda
+Day 4: Ferry from Hvar to Korčula, Cycling & Wine Tasting in Lumbarda

 Onwards to Korčula!
 Once on the island, you'll transfer to your hotel in Korčula Town to settle in, drop off your luggage, and meet your guide to join a wine tasting cycling tour across the island.
 Pick up your bike and with your guide, you'll head to the Lumbarda region on the southeastern tip of the island.
-You will cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mt.
-Ilija on the nearby Pelješac peninsula.
+You'll ride through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mt.
+Ilija on the nearby Pelješac Peninsula.

 This gentle route explores the ancient and historical sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
 Boasting beautiful beaches and centuries-old winemaking traditions, the village of Lumbarda is home to Grk, a white grape variety that will pair well with your lunch or dinner.
 Some of Croatia's best white wines are produced on Korčula and you won't be left wanting.